s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 #### Initializing the Mini UART

-Now our mini UART is connected to GPIO pins and the pins are configured.
-The rest of the `uart_init` function is dedicated to mini UART initialization.
+Now our Mini UART is connected to GPIO pins and the pins are configured.
+The rest of the `uart_init` function is dedicated to Mini UART initialization.

 ```
     put32(AUX_ENABLES,1);                   //Enable mini uart (this also enables access to it registers)